elastisys/ck8s-cluster/docs/operator-access.md

 Log in to the services using your A1 AAA or Google credentials.

+### Alerting to Slack

+Alertmanager can be used to send alerts to slack.
+See [example-env.sh](../example-env.sh) for available environment variables for alerting.

+Alerts through Slack requires a [slack app](https://api.slack.com/).
+The one we are currently using can be found [here](https://api.slack.com/apps/ANJ11SFK3/general?).
+You will need to create a [webhook URL](https://api.slack.com/apps/ANJ11SFK3/incoming-webhooks?) for each channel you want to send alerts to.

+The alertmanager configuration can be found in [prometheus-operator-sc.yaml.gotmpl](../helmfile/values/prometheus-operator-sc.yaml.gotmpl)

 ### Service endpoints

 - **Kubernetes workload cluster Dashboard** URL: https://dashboard.ECK_WC_DOMAIN